arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 1. Go to the Azure Portal portal.azure.com.
 Login using your azure account credentials.
 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image001.png)

 2. We would start with creating a Premium Block Blob Storage Account.
-From the Home Page , click on Storage Account.
+From the New Page , click on Storage Account.
 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image0013.png)

 3. In the Create Storage Account page populate the below fields.